Day 1th (Saturday)

 After breakfast we take a 15 km ride through the Poprad Valley to Stary Sacz, although yo may prolongate the tour and cycle upstream the river to spa town Piwniczna.
 Early afternoon is spent exploring Stary Sacz - the historic little town, one of the most beautiful in southern Poland, cycling through the maze of narrow streets for a feel of the atmosphere of past times.
-2019 update: We have been using a new route which uses a bridge over the Poprad river built especially for cyclists; This comfortable path leads to Nowy Sacz, another hostoric town with a large market square and art-deco town hall and pedestrian area with great choice of restaurants.
+2019 update: We have been using a new route which uses a bridge over the Poprad river built especially for cyclists; This comfortable path leads to Nowy Sacz, another historic town, with a large market square and art-deco houses.
+A pedestrian zone with variety of restaurants is a perfect place for lunch.
 After lunch we return to Krakow (bus journey about 2 hours).
 Our accommodation for the last night is usually in the same hotel as on the first night, but we will spend the rest of the day in the quiet Kazimierz district, once the Jewish quarter of the city.
 An evening of Klezmer music brings the tour to a close.

 Day 8 (Saturday)